IssALX23/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Task 11 Write a function that returns a list with all values multiplied by a number without using any loops.

+Task 12 Create a function that converts a Roman numeral to an integer.